 Key audit matter How our audit addressed the matter Existence and Valuation of Financial Assets Refer to Note 3: Fair value measurements, assets/liabilities Note 7: Investments and Note 8: Deferred tax We focused our audit effort on the valuation and existence of the Company's investment due to the size of the balance.
 It also represents the most significant driver of the Company's Net Tangible Assets and Profit.
 As the Company's sole investment is in an unlisted managed investment scheme, (the Fund), there are judgements involved in determining the fair value on investment.
 We therefore identified the existence and valuation of the investment as an area of focus.
 The revaluation of investments poses a further audit focus area in relation to the taxation adjustments.
-Our procedures included, amongst others: Dottaining an understanding of and evaluating the design and implementation of the investment management processes and controls; Assessing the existence and valuation by agreeing the investment units held and the unit price as at 30 June 2021 to the distribution statement; Obtaining the 30 June 2021 audited accounts of the Plato Australian Shares Income Fund ("the Fund") and performing procedures including: Recalculating Net Asset Value "NAV" and comparing to reported unit price; Confirming the 30 June 2021 balance of units and movement in units for the class of units offered to the Company in the Fund; Considering the appropriateness of the Fund's accounting policies; and Confirming that the Fund's audit opinion is unmodified.
+Our procedures included, amongst others: Obtaining an understanding of and evaluating the design and implementation of the investment management processes and controls; Verifying the existence of investment holdings by obtaining confirmation from Plato Australian Shares Income Funds' registry; Obtaining the 30 June 2022 audited accounts of the Plato Australian Shares Income Fund ("the Fund") and performing procedures including: Recalculating Net Asset Value "NAV" and comparing to reported unit price; Confirming the 30 June 2022 balance of units and movement in units for the class of units and movements in units for the class of units offered to the Company in the Fund; Considering the appropriateness of the Fund's accounting policies; and Confirming that the Fund's audit opinion is unmodified.
 Evaluating the appropriateness of the accounting treatment of revaluations of financial assets for current/deferred tax and unrealised gains or losses; and Assessing the adequacy of disclosures in the financial statements.